MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 Using the [`join` operator](kusto/query/joinoperator.md), instead of union, may require a [`hint`](kusto/query/joinoperator.md#join-hints) to run it on an Azure Data Explorer native cluster (and not on the proxy).

-### How can we join data from an ADX cluster in one tenant with an Azure Monitor resource in another
+### Join data from an ADX cluster in one tenant with an Azure Monitor resource in another

 Cross-tenant queries are not supported by the ADX Proxy.
 The user is signed in once into a single tenant for running the query spanning both resources.